Wealth Club – Compelling investments for experienced investors

 The service includes a choice of two insurance options.
 The first, which is at no extra cost, protects the portfolio from losses of up to 20% for at least the first two years (conditions apply).
 Investors may also choose additional life cover that could effectively make the investment IHT free from day one.

-Downing is one of the UK’s larger providers of tax-efficient investments, with £2.1 billion assets under management (December 2024).
+DEPS is one of the UK’s largest services of its kind, with £1.1 billion assets under management (September 2025).

 Important: The information on this website is for experienced investors.
 It is not a personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.